Authentication Handlers

 a given username is the module that responds with the requested information

 first.
-Having an *Authoritative
+Having an *Authoritative module, which would return

-instead of DECLINED
+ERROR instead of DECLINED from its authentication

 handlers, breaks this layering model.
-The AuthOrder
+The AuthOrder directive

 (available starting in 1.2.8rc1) lets one explicitly set the order in which